satnam6502/satnam6502.github.io/_posts/2021-02-23-lentil-dahl.md

 * Add the onion and continue frying on medium until it turns brown.
 * Stir in green chillies, ginger and chilli powder and continue frying for 1.5 minutes.
 * Stir in tomatoes.
 * Pour tempering over lentils and stir.
+* Taste for salt, adding more if required.
 * Mix in coriander leaves.
 Garish with a few dried red chilies.
+* Serve with basmati rice, or a good chunk of crusty white bread.